-UNC Asheville has about 3700 full time undergraduates and 90 of them are math majors.
+UNC Asheville has about 3800 full time undergraduates and about 90 of them are math majors.
 Contrast that with say, UNC Chapel Hill at about 29,000 undergraduates and about 250 majors.
 Do the math.
-At UNC Asheville you won't be another nameless undergraduate.
+At UNC Asheville you won’t be another nameless undergraduate.

 The Mathematics Department at UNC Asheville places a high value on assisting our students with undergraduate research in mathematics.
 Students have completed projects in a wide variety of mathematical areas.
 Some have been interdisciplinary, involving other departments or fields of study.
 Our students often present at conferences or have published results before they finish their undergraduate degree.
 Here are just a few examples of the exemplary work by students in mathematics doing undergraduate research.